scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 ## Week 1 - Single Pot Still Whiskey

 {% img left /images/blog/whiskey/week1-whiskies.jpg 400 %}
-Irish single [pot still][pot-still-wiki] whiskey is the traditional way.
-It's a bit more laborious compared to using a [continuous still (aka column still)][column-still-wiki], which some whiskeys in later weeks are made from.
+Irish single [pot still][pot-still-wiki] whiskey is the traditional way of making the spirit.
+It's a bit more laborious compared to using a [continuous still (aka column still)][column-still-wiki], which some whiskeys in later weeks are made by.

 For traditional Irish single pot still whiskey the mash bill is half malted barley and half unmalted barley.
 The unmalted barley is there because of tax laws the existed in 1795.
 This tickles the economist in me because I love seeing how financial incentives create innovation (the history of British ales and Belgium beer has similar economic origins).
+With the tax incentives gone this style of whiskey is still made because the flavour profile became rather popular.

 The distilling begins with a fermenting mash heated to a temperature where the alcohol evaporates.
 The first distillation isn't pure enough so this gets distilled again.
 When you read a label that says "triple distilled", it's